trunghieu-tran/Moodle-Plugins---Supervised/question/type/correctwriting/readme.txt

 improve rating of this project.
 If you could publish a scientific paper on this question and it's use with me as co-author this would help much more, please inform me immediately if you choose to do so.

+When writing about using this question, you may wish to cite following sources:
+ -  Oleg Sychev, Dmitry Mamontov.
+Determining token sequence mistakes in responses to questions with open text answer.
+Arxiv e-print.
+URL: http://arxiv.org/abs/1301.2466

 You could also help by testing - either manual or unit-testing.